smartdevicelink/sdl_core_guides/docs/App Service Provider Guide/index.md

 ### Validation

-When Core passes an RPC to a ASP according to it's `handledRPCs` list, it performs no additional processing on the message.
+When Core passes an RPC to a ASP according to its `handledRPCs` list, it performs no additional processing on the message.
 This means that there is no guarantee that this message is valid according to the RPC Spec.
 This approach is taken specifically for forward-compatibility reasons, in case the ASP supports a newer version of the RPC Spec than Core (which could include breaking changes).
 As a consequence, the ASP will need to perform validation on this message itself.

 Validation steps for existing passthrough RPCs: